 Today, leading organizations across the globe are aligning with the contactless world.
 Touchless interfaces have become integral to the customer experience in this health-and-safety conscious situation.
 In fact, 77% of consumers expect to increase their use of touchless technologies to avoid physical interactions.
 Here is the summary of a recent survey by Capgemini that focusses on four key consumer trends in the upcoming days.

 Capgemini surveyed over 4,800 consumers and over 950 executives from 12 major economies: China, the United Kingdom, the United States, Australia, India, Sweden, the Netherlands, Germany, France, Spain, Italy, and Brazil.
-Here are the key trends that the report unveils:

 We cover these trends in detail below: